oracle/node-oracledb/doc/api.md

 A pool should be terminated with the [`pool.close()`](#poolclose) call.

+From node-oracledb 3.1.0, the `createPool()` error callback will return a *DPI-1047* error if node-oracledb cannot load Oracle Client libraries.
+Previous versions threw this error from `require('oracledb')`.

 See [Connection Pooling](#connpooling) for more information about pooling.

 ###### <a name="createpoolpoolattrs"></a> 3.3.1.1 `createPool()`: Parameters and Attributes